How To Cure Erectile Dysfunction Naturally

 A short burst of stress won’t harm you.
-What will however, is the constant and persistent stress many of us experience at work, school and thought our daily lives.
+What will however, is the constant and persistent stress many of us experience at work, school and through our daily lives.

 Stress in itself, is a very useful mechanism that was developed to help us escape dangers.

 When you are in a dangerous situation, for instance being chased by an angry grizzly bear, your body gives you a burst of extra energy and clarity so you are better able to save your life.

 This stress is useful.

 What happens in your body, is that adrenaline, norepinephrine, dopamine and cortisol are released into your blood.

 These are the chemicals that increase your heart rate, give you that burst of energy, make you see clearer, hear better, etc.

 At the same time as certain functions in your body are amplified, other functions that are not essential for surviving the danger, shut down, or receive significantly less attention.

 Therefore, if you experience persistent stress over a long period of time, your body may simply more or less ignore your reproductive system.